 3. Which steps from the protocol section below are the most important for viewers to see?
 Please list 4-6 individual steps using the step numbers listed in this document.
 This information is important to prepare your Videographer for your shoot.
 (You do not need to include steps that will be screen captured.
 Please do not list entire sections.)

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+The key steps of the procedure we wish the video to highlight are:

+3.3 and 3.4 which demonstrate injection of the PSLG

+3.5.1 and 3.7 which demonstrate the localization of the posterior incisure/site of injection and the insertion and injection technique used to deliver ConA to the OSLG.

+3.11 and 3.14 which demonstrate the Ultrasound localization and technique to inject the ILG.

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+Steps 3.5 and 3.11

+Delivering consistent amounts of ConA to various portions of the lacrimal gland system in different animals is the most challenging aspect given the normal physiologic variation in gland size and shape between animals.
+Using cranial anatomy, and ultrasound optimizes the injection location, minimizes this variation between animals, and significantly improves the severity and consistency of the induced DED state.

 5. Will the filming need to take place in multiple locations (greater than walking distance)?
 (Y/N)

 If yes, how far apart are the locations?
+YES; 5 min walk inside a building

 Section - Introduction